Monica Wills Chapel Organ Scholarship

 Deadline and Auditions

-The Chapel, the Organ, and the Choir
+The Chapel and the Organ

 The Monica Wills Chapel was given to the University in 1930 as a place of Christian worship for all students, especially those in the Stoke Bishop Halls of Residence.
 It can be found near the entrance to Wills Hall.
-Its programme of services and events is overseen by the Head of Residential Life and the Chapel Committee, often in consultation with the University’s Christian chaplains and most recently with the participation of an unpaid Chaplain from a nearby church or theological training college.

 The current organ was built by Peter Collins for the 1983 St. Albans International Organ Festival, and thereafter placed in the Christian Science Church, Clifton.
-After the closure of that church it was bought for the Hall by former members in 2008 and rebuilt by Collins with the addition of four stops, a new wind chest and case.
+After the closure of that church it was bought for the Hall by former members in 2008 and rebuilt by Collins with the addition of four stops and a new wind chest and case.
 It is a mechanical action instrument, with two manuals and pedals.

 Detailed information may be found at this URL: www.npor.org.uk/NPORView.html?RI=E01290